 The collaborative national evaluation system will link and synthesize data from different sources across the medical device landscape, including clinical registries, electronic health records and medical billing claims.
 A national evaluation system will help improve the quality of real-world evidence that health care providers and patients can use to make better informed treatment decisions and strike the right balance between assuring safety and fostering device innovation and patient access.

 A national evaluation system evolved out of a vision for a medical device postmarket surveillance system described in two FDA white papers.
-The initial report, "Strengthening Our National System for Medical Device Postmarket Surveillance," was issued in 2012 and provides an overview of FDA's medical device postmarket authorities and the current U.S. medical device postmarket surveillance system, proposes four specific actions, using existing resources and under current authorities, to strengthen the medical device postmarket surveillance system in the United States.
-The update to the report, issued in 2013, details the concrete steps that the agency will complete to more efficiently collect better and more timely data, helping to identify issues more quickly.
+The initial report, "Strengthening Our National System for Medical Device Postmarket Surveillance," was issued in 2012 and provides an overview of FDA's medical device postmarket authorities and the current U.S. medical device postmarket surveillance system.
+The update to the report, issued in 2013, details the concrete steps that will promote more efficient collection of better and timelier data, helping to identify issues more quickly.
 Subsequently, FDA issued two 5-year program announcements (PAR-13-202 and PAR-13-232) requesting proposals from prospective partners to build the scientific infrastructure and methodology necessary to further develop and implement these plans through cooperative agreements.

 Under a cooperative agreement with FDA, the Brookings Institution convened a multi-stakeholder planning board as described in the 2013 update.
 In February of 2015, the planning board issued its first report titled, "Strengthening Patient Care: Building a National Postmarket Medical Device Surveillance System" which sets out the key steps towards developing a national system to generate real-world evidence on device performance, while supporting improvements in patient safety and health outcomes.
 This report first introduces the concept of an independent, transparent coordinating center to support the system’s development and implementation.